PepeuFBV/breast_cancer_analysis/README.md

 # Breast Cancer Analysis

-This repository contains a machine learning project focused on breast cancer analysis using the CBIS-DDSM: Breast Cancer Image Dataset.
-This work's focus is on the pre-processing of mammogram images, feature extraction, and the application of various machine learning algorithms to classify breast cancer.
+This repository presents a comprehensive study on breast cancer analysis using the INbreast mammography dataset.
+The project emphasizes advanced image preprocessing, data augmentation, and the application of deep learning models—including custom CNNs and state-of-the-art architectures—to improve the classification of breast cancer in mammogram images.
+All experiments, results, and the full study PDF are included for reproducibility and further research.

 ## Features